 Facebook: The Inside Story by Steven LevyReckoning: The Epic Battle Against Sexual Abuse and Harassment by Linda HirshmanMaster Your Motivation: Three Scientific Truths for Achieving Your Goals by Susan Fowler

 An Instagram influencer with over a million followers, Audrey loves posting everything about her life online.
 Follow Me is one of those new books that offer a cautionary tale of the dangers of oversharing online.
 It is witty and suspenseful, not dark and scary, with a well-played twist at the end.

 In the Land of Men by Adrienne Miller | Memoir

 Adrienne Miller was the first woman Literary Editor of Esquire in the nineties “Golden Age“ of print magazines.
 Her new book is very well written and tells of her coming to power in the age of David Foster Wallace, who happens to be her good friend and great enemy.
 Miller is a remarkable and very relatable character who blazed new trails for professional women.

-Chanel’s Riviera is entertaining, with captivating stories about the party life style of the rich and famous on the Cote d’Azur and in Paris before World War II.
-Coco Chanel is the main character we follow throughout the book; her perfume, fashion, her lovers and closing her business during the war.
-Readers are then drawn into the devastating effect of Nazi invasion of France and the occupation that followed.
+Chanel’s Riviera is entertaining, with captivating stories about the party lifestyle of the rich and famous on the Cote d’Azur and in Paris before World War II.
+Coco Chanel is the main character we follow throughout the book; her perfume, fashion, her lovers, and the closing of her business during the war.
+Readers are then drawn into the devastating effect of the Nazi invasion of France and the occupation that followed.
 Starkly different times in history.
 This is one new book not to miss!